 In addition to Vishnu, Siva, and Mother goddesses the people of India also worshiped lesser gods.
 The most prominent lesser gods worshiped by the people included Brahma (the Prajapati of later Vedic times), Surya (the Sun), Indra, the Vedic war-god, Varuna, Yama (the death God), Kubera (lord of precious metals, minerals, jewels and wealth), Soma Vayu (the wind god), Agni (fire), Skanda (also known as Kumara, Kartikeya, and Subrahmanya), Ganesa or Ganapati (the chief of the Ganas—a class of demigod attendant on Siva), Hanuman (monkey god—the son of Vayu), Kama (Desire), etc.

 One of the best philosophical works produced at that time was Bhagavad-Gita, which is described as perhaps the only true philosophical song existing in any known tongue.
 The philosophy contained in Bhagavad-Gita is of perennial interest and emphasizes all that is of enduring value in Hinduism.

-India caste system, increasingly a thing of past has close ties to Hinduism.
+India’s caste system, increasingly a thing of the past has close ties to Hinduism.
 Each person was born into a caste, a closed social group from which he or she could not hope to escape.
-A persons caste once determined his occupation, who he could marry, and how he lived.
+A person’s caste once determined his occupation, who he could marry, and how he lived.

-Originally there were four caste, the highest were the Brahmans or priests.
-Next came Kshatriyas, the warriors, then the Vaisyas, farmers and traders, and the Sudras, laborers and servants.
+Originally there were four castes, the highest was the Brahmans or priests.
+Next came Kshatriyas, the warriors, then the Vaisyas, farmers and traders, and the Sudras, laborers, and servants.

 Untouchables were often forbidden to enter temples, schools, and wells where caste members drew water.
 In some parts of India, even the sight of untouchables was thought to be polluting.
 The untouchables were often forced to sleep during the day and work at night.